TV Tropes Needs Your Help

 - The final boss of the first chapter of Digimon: Digital Card Battle cheats as a plot device.

 - In the Dragon Ball Z CCG video game, Cell gets extra benefits from cards that normally only apply if you declare a Favorite Fighting Style Advantage.
-Justified in that he's a DNA composite of all the heroes.
+Partially justified in that he's a DNA composite of all the heroes — but he can't do this in the card game the video game is based on.

 - A computer version of Avalon Hill's board game Diplomacy allows fleets to support attacks into adjacent inland provinces or coastal provinces that share only a land border, though this is more likely a programming glitch than deliberate cheating.
 The interface does not allow a human player to submit such an order.